-The following blog will explore how each season reflects various stages of our grief journey.
-It will look at how they influence our emotions and how they can also present us with invaluable opportunities for self-care and healing.
+The following blog will focus on the seasonal nature of grief by exploring how autumn, winter, spring and summer reflect various stages of our grief journey.
+It will look at how the seasons not only influence our emotions but also present us with invaluable opportunities for self-care and healing.

 In many respects autumn is considered one of our more beautiful seasons, with the air turning crisp and the trees exploding into colour – ablaze with vibrant orange, red and yellow hues.
 However, during grief, autumn can feel less captivating and instead feel heavy and frightening.
-As leaves start to fall from the trees, so it is a visual reminder to those mourning that life is transient and death is very real.
-Autumn can bring the passing of a loved one into much sharper focus and force them to confront and accept the reality of their loss.
+As leaves start to fall from the trees, they act as a visual reminder to those mourning that life is transient and death is very real.
+Autumn can bring the passing of a loved one into much sharper focus and force those struggling with their grief to confront and accept the reality of their loss.
 And just as the trees shed their leaves and the landscape rapidly starts to change, so those that grieve can suddenly feel more exposed and vulnerable to the seismic shifts occurring in their life, as a result of their loved one dying.

 However, the autumn months can also present those grieving with the opportunity to prepare for darker, stormier days ahead.
 By accepting the reality of their loss they are better positioned to let go of their old life and focus on looking after themselves.
 Self-preservation can come in many forms: reaching out to family and connecting with friends, making time for physical and emotional nourishment such as eating well, gardening or getting out in nature, or engaging in a period of quiet reflection, during which time those grieving can take stock of their life and loss.
 Autumn can encourage people to make time for their grief and establish their own personal support mechanisms in preparation for the gruelling days that follow.